usagov/usagov-2021/docs/BenefitsSearch.md

 drush php:script scripts/drush/benefits-category-tag-pages.php ../scripts/drush/data/benefits-sample.2024-05-22.json
 ```

-5. Run this script to make the english and spanish pages (you have to manually publish them though)
+4. Run the make pages script to make the english and spanish pages, relate them to each other, and add the call outs to the homepage and government benefits pages.

 ```
 bin/drush php:script scripts/drush/benefits-category-make-pages.php
 ```

-6. Associate terms to life events.
+5. Associate terms to life events.
 You need to edit at least one term in English and one Spanish term from the benefits category vocabulary to reference one of the pages via the "Life Events" field.

+6. Enable the benefits search callouts at `/admin/config/development/usagov_benefit_category_search`.
+Tick the box to display the callouts and press the save button.

 ## Known Issues and Concerns

 * Despite having the module for the deploy hooks, all the functionality for the benefits search is part of the theme.
 Some code could probably be moved to the module to keep it together in one place.